liyuanhao-git/SBL-MEE/ReadMe.txt

 1. Download the ECoG dataset from http://www.www.neurotycho.org/epidural-ecog-food-tracking-task

-2. Move the downloaded dataset to the 'data' folder as follows:
+2. Move the downloaded dataset to the '/ECoG-BasedMovementReconstruction/data' folder as follows:

 data/
 ├── MonkeyB/